Paying Council Tax

 Adult Social Care precept

 The Adult Social Care precept was introduced by the Government to help support the cost of providing adult social care services.
 The Government expects all county councils, who have responsibility for providing adult social care services, to levy the precept.
-Government funding calculations assume that the precept has been levied in full at a rate of 3%, inclusive of any element deferred from 2021/22.
+Government funding calculations assume that the precept has been levied in full at a rate of 2%.

 Investing in social care helps ease the strain on under-pressure NHS services and provides better outcomes for people, helping them to retain independence and reduce the chances of having to access acute care in hospital.